Crassula capitella Thunb.

-Crassula capitella is a branching, perennial succulent with fleshy, propeller-like leaves that mature from bright lime green to bright red.
+Crassula capitella is a branched, perennial succulent with fleshy, propeller-like leaves that mature from bright lime green to bright red.
 It grows prostrate, forming mats up to 6 inches (15 cm) tall and up to 3.3 feet (1 m) wide.
-Blooms in clusters of white flowers, up to 0.25 inches (6 mm) in diameter.
+Blooms in clusters of white flowers up to 0.25 inches (6 mm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealybugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.